Maximizing Your Podcast's SEO to Increase Discoverability

 - Use tags and categories: Many podcast platforms allow you to tag your episodes with keywords or place them in categories to help people find your show.
 Be sure to use tags and categories that are relevant to your content and target audience.
 Someone who’s already listening to a similar show will often be shown other shows that have matching tags.

 - Optimise your episode titles: Just like with your podcast’s title and description, it’s important to include relevant keywords in your episode titles to help people find your show.
 Be sure to use keywords that accurately reflect the content of your episode.
-For this reason, it makes sense to just call you shown “#173” but maybe “#173: No Time for Nuclear, Indoor Air Pollution and Heat Pump Giveaway”.
+For this reason, it makes sense to not just call your show “#173” but maybe “#173: No Time for Nuclear, Indoor Air Pollution and Heat Pump Giveaway”.

 - Use a consistent naming convention: It’s important to use a consistent naming convention for your episodes to help search engines understand the content of your show.
 For example, you might use a numbering system or include the episode title and date in the file name.